mlopstemplates/acr_template/readMe.md

   <img src="docs/images/pat_secret.png" alt="GitHub Template repository" width="700"/>
 </p>

-### 4. Setup and Defining Triggers
+### 4. Setup and Define Triggers
-#### Setup
+#### Setup Trigger

-We have precreated workflow [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that creates an event grid subscription to our Azure Container Registry.
+We have precreated workflow [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that enables our GitHub Repo to listen to events from this ACR.
 User needs to set the following environment variables in this workflow-
 - RESOURCE_GROUP
 - CONTAINER_REGISTRY_NAME

-After setting environment variables changes can be saved by commit which will trigger this workflow for setting up required resources.
+After setting environment variables changes can be saved by commit which will trigger this workflow for required setup.

-#### Defining triggers
+#### Define Trigger
-You need to update the workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
+We have precreated workflow file [deploy_image](/.github/workflows/deploy_image.yml#L3) with the necessary trigger on ACR set.
+You need to update this workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
 - RESOURCE_GROUP
-- CLUST_NAME
+- CLUSTER_NAME

+ If you add this repository dispatch event `containerregistry-imagepushed` in other workflows, they will also start listening to the image push events in the configured ACR.

-### 5. Running & Testing the trigger
+### 5. Testing the trigger

+Now whenever we push an image to the above configured ACR, it will trigger the workflow file [deploy_image](/.github/workflows/deploy_image.yml).
+Here are couple of ways you can use to push a new image to ACR.

 #### Option 1:
+A sample workflow [push_sample_image](/.github/workflows/push_sample_image.yml) is available which can be used to push image provided to ACR.
+We need to provide ACR details in above workflow and commit the workflow file.
+The commit will trigger the workflow [push_sample_image](/.github/workflows/push_sample_image.yml) which will push a new image to ACR and trigger workflow [deploy_image](/.github/workflows/deploy_image.yml) to deploy the image to AKS.

+#### Option 2:
-After setup is done we can use command line to push image to our container registry using following docker login and push command-
+We can also use command line to push image to our container registry using following docker login and push command-
 - Use below command to login to your regisry-

     ``` docker login {{container-registry-name}}.azurecr.io ```